A list of more than 30 Black European writers and poets you should know

 Bernardine Evaristo

-Bernardine Evaristo is an author, academic, and activist, born in London in 1959, born to Nigerian father and white English mother.
+Bernardine Evaristo is an author, academic, and activist.
+Born in London in 1959 to a Nigerian father and white English mother.

 She is best known for her novel "Girl, Woman, Other," which won the Booker Prize in 2019, making her the first black woman to win the award.